-Pieas e indicate the term(s) you i plan to attend and list your course so elections.
+Please indicate the term(s) you plan to attend and list your course selections.

-Scho ol Year Applying For:

-F]

-Term Woul Choir What d you like to sing in choir?
-(Tour?
-(1)(2)(3)part do you sing?
-(No)

-F.1 Year Students Only

-Educa ational Background: Circle ~

-Years of High School College 1 2 3 4

-Name of High School

-Name of College

-Other (Vo-Tech, Bible So

-our spiritual growth a hare areas of both sti and development si ing to salvation through Jesus lso describe your present walk

-separate sheet of paper for any complete the following check Included application fee of \$1 Selected classes Included student pledge from Included a recent photo (First Reference forms given to pare list: 50.00 per term (non-re Handbook (First year s year students) fundable) tudents) Sharon N 7304 Lin Harrison 717-485- 717-485- Mennonite Bible Institute coln Highway ville, PA 17228 4341 OFFICE 0641 FAX nbi.org

-FIRST YEAR STUDENT ATTACH RECENT PHOTO

-W.A.T.E.R STUDENT APPLICATION

-Complete & Return to SHARON MENNONITE BIBLE INSTITUTE 7304 LINCOLN HIGHWAY HARRISONVILLE, PA 17228 717-485-4341 or Complete online @ smbi.org

-Office Use

-Name

-Rec.

-App. fee

-Student pledge

-Ref. form parents

-Ref. form pastor

-Testimony

-Date accepted

-Accept. let

-Books Sent

-Processed by
+School Year Applying For: ERM () FOURTH TERM () FIFTH TERM () Would you like to sing in choir?
+(1)(2)(3)(4)(Music Ministry Tour (1) Choir Tour?
+(2)(3)(4)(5) What part do you sing? ed dormitory facilities?
+(Yes)(No) Please fill out following questions - (use a separate sheet if n eeded) Describe your current relationship w/ parents & church leaders.
+Describe your music listening tastes & favorite artists Describe your current use of internet, apps, etc. Do you tend to be a leader, follower, or other Do you tend to be an introvert or extrovert?
+Are you currently dating?
+If yes, who?
+First Year S tudents Only Educational Background: Circle appropriate number(s).
+Years of High School 1 2 3 4 Name of High School Name of College Other (Vo-Tech, Bible Schools) Christ and summarize your spiritual growth and development your personal experience of coming to salvation through Jesus opment since your conversion.
+How old were you when you be our present walk with God, being free to share areas of both Briefly state why you want to attend SMBI.
+Use a separate sheet of paper for any additional questions or commen s you may have.
+Return to: Please complete the following check list: Included application fee of \$175.00 per term (non-refundable) Selected classes Included student pledge from Handbook (First year students) Sharon Mennonite Bible Institute 7304 Lincoln Highway Harrisonville, PA 17228 717-485-4341 OFFICE 717-485-0641 FAX

+- Included student predection francoook (First year students)

+Included a recent photo (First year students)

+Reference forms given to parents and pastor (First year students)

+Completed and submitted my personal testimony (First year students)

+Fully completed the application

+smbi@smbi.org smbi.org

+FIRST YEAR STUDENT ATTACH A RECENT PHOTO W.A.T.E.R STUDENT Complete & R SHARON MENNONITE I 7304 LINCOLN H HARRISONVILLE 717-485-43 or Complete online @ eturn to BIBLE INSTITUTE HGHWAY 5, PA 17228 841 Office Use Name Rec App. fee Student pledge Ref. form parents Ref. form pastor Testimony Date accepted Accept. let Books Sent

-Personal Information
+Personal Information Processed by

-i ersonar information

 Name as on Passport (L, F, M) Parent's Name

-Please include a copy of your curr
+Please include a copy of y

-Address Address
+A A Address

-State Zip State Zip
+Zip

-Phone () E-mail Phone ()
+E-mail

-Birth Date Age Gender Natio onality
+Age Gender

-Have you attended SMBI before?
-Yes () No () If so, when?
+before?
+Yes () No () If s

-Marital Status If married l, will spouse be attending?
+If married, w

+ently attend

+D

+Co

+Phone ()

+SMBI Handbook?
+Yes () No (

+I have enclosed the Studer nt Pledge from the Handbook.
 Yes () No ()

-Name of church you presently atte end

-Address · · · · · · · · · · · · · · · · · · · Conference

-City/State/Zip Phone () E-mail

-Do you possess a current SMBI H landbook?
-Yes () No () Have you read it?
-Yes () No ()

-I have enclosed the Student Pledg e from the Handbook.
-Yes s() No()

-spiritual growth and devel opment since your conversio ce of coming to salvation through on.
-Also describe your present walk
+Jesus Christ and summaria eparate piece of paper briefly describ ze your spiritual growth and developn are areas of both struggle and victory. ient since your conversion.

-Please list any mission experience e, formal training, or knowl edge of any foreign languag es that may be helpful on the mission field
+Please list any mission exp perience, formal training, or knowledg e of any foreign languages that may be helpful on the mission field

-Do you have any questions?
+s?

-I want to register for involvement
+I want to register for invol

-First Choice at
+First Choi at

 (Mission) (Location)

-Second Choice at
+Second C hoice at

 (Mission) (Location)

-Third Choice at

-(Mission) (Location)
+(Mission)

-Please complete the following check list before sending in your WATER application: Included application fee of \$150.00 (non-refundable) Selected locations Included student pledge from Handbook (First year students) Included a recent photo (First year students) Reference forms given to parents and pastor (First year students) Completed and submitted my personal testimony (First year students) Fully completed the application Included copy of your current passport.
+Please complete the following check list before sending in your WATER application:

+- Included application fee of \$150.00 (non-refundable) - Selected locations

+Included student pledge from Handbook (First year students)

+Included a recent photo (First year students)

+Reference forms given to parents and pastor (First year students)

+- Completed and submitted my personal testimony (First year students)

+- Fully completed the application

+- Included copy of your current passport.

+These forms can all be found on our website (www.smbi.org).
-Return to: Sharon Mennonite Bible Institute

-7304 Lincoln Highway Harrisonville, PA 17228 717-485-4341 OFFICE 717-485-0641 FAX smbi@smbi.org
+Return to: Sharon Mennonite Bible Institute 7304 Lincoln Highway Harrisonville, PA 17228 717-485-4341 OFFICE 717-485-0641 FAX smbi@smbi.org